lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 * Compression Residue.
 The bits that remain to be sent (beyond the Rule ID itself) after applying the SCHC compression.

-* Context: A list of Rules used to compress/decompress headers.
+* Context: A set of Rules used to compress/decompress headers.

 * Dev: Device, as defined by {{RFC8376}}.

 * DevIID: Device Interface Identifier.
 The IID that identifies the Dev interface.

 * DI: Direction Indicator.
-This field tells which direction of packet travel (Up, Dw or Bi) a Rule applies to.
-This allows for asymmetric processing.
+This field tells which direction of packet travel (Up, Dw or Bi) a Field Description applies to.
+This allows for asymmetric processing, using the same Rule.

 * Dw: Downlink direction for compression/decompression, from SCHC C/D in the network to SCHC C/D in the Dev.